-- ▶ hold an active and unencumbered RN license in the U.S., and - have earned an associate degree or a diploma in nursing from an accredited nursing program at a regionally-accredited institution.
+- ▶ hold an active and unencumbered RN license in the U.S., and - have earned an associate degree or diploma in nursing from a New York State (NYSED) approved program, or a program with specialty accreditation, or a regionally accredited college.

-International Student Admission Requirements

-For the bachelor's program, in addition to official transcripts, nursing candidates must demonstrate that they have an equivalent U.S. Registered Nurse (RN) licensure.
+International Student Admission Requirements For the bachelor's program, in addition to official transcripts, nursing candidates must demonstrate that they have an equivalent U.S. Registered Nurse (RN) licensure.
 To be eligible for admission, the applicant must be a graduate from an approved school of nursing in their country of education and hold a current, unencumbered nursing license (if licensed in multiple jurisdictions and/or countries, all licenses must be unencumbered).
 All nursing school transcripts and all licenses will be validated by primary source verification.
 International candidates must apply to the Commission on Graduate of Foreign Nursing Schools (CGFNS) New York Credential Verification Service (NYCVS) and the New York State Education Department (NYSED) to have their foreign nursing education evaluated and approved by the aforementioned organizations.